8 Reasons Why Chickens Should Free-Range

 Whenever I let my flock out to free-range, I love seeing them come pouring out the enclosure door and then make a beeline for their favorite free-range spots.
 Seeing them so happy and ‘wild’ makes all the risks of free-ranging worth it for me!

 However, free-ranging allows your chickens to control their own diet and search for the nutrients they need from natural, healthy sources.
-I know that the more I free-range my chickens, the less feed they consume.
+And you don’t even have to pay for the forage they find!
+I know that the more I free-range my chickens, the less layer feed they consume.
 During the winter, I know that one feed bag will last barely a week.
-During the summer though, a single feed bag can last a week and a half and even up to two weeks, depending on how much free-ranging my flock got in.
+During the summer though, a single feed bag can last a week and a half and even up to two weeks, depending on how much free-ranging my flock gets.

 While normally a decrease in feed consumption would worry me, I know that my flock is gleaning additional nutrients from the forage they are consuming.
 What’s even better is that I know those replacement nutrients are just as beneficial if not even more healthy than the nutrients my flock would receive from their formulated rations!